 - Cryptococcal meningitis (see section 4.4). - Coccidioidomycosis (see section 4.4). - Invasive candidiasis. - Mucosal candidiasis including oropharyngeal, oesophageal candidiasis, candiduria and chronic mucocutaneous candidiasis. - Chronic oral atrophic candidiasis (denture sore mouth) if dental hygiene or topical treatment are insufficient. - Vaginal candidiasis, acute or recurrent; when local therapy is not appropriate. - Candidal balanitis when local therapy is not appropriate. - Dermatomycosis including tinea pedis, tinea corporis, tinea cruris, tinea versicolor and dermal candida infections when systemic therapy is indicated. - Tinea unguinium (onychomycosis) when other agents are not considered appropriate.

 Fluconazole is indicated in adults for the prophylaxis of:

-• Relapse of cryptococcal meningitis in patients with high risk of recurrence.
+- Relapse of cryptococcal meningitis in patients with high risk of recurrence. - Relapse of oropharyngeal or oesophageal candidiasis in patients infected with HIV who are at high risk of experiencing relapse.